-Though more research needs to be done in order to draw more clear conclusions about this benefit, Organic Facts suggests that a mixture of antioxidants, fatty acids and the silymarin found in milk thistle can work towards regulating insulin levels and balancing blood sugar.
+Though more research needs to be done in order to draw clear conclusions about this benefit, Organic Facts suggests that the mixture of antioxidants, fatty acids and the silymarin found in milk thistle can work towards regulating insulin levels and balancing blood sugar.

 According to the Mayo Clinic, research has demonstrated that milk thistle improved control of blood sugar in people with diabetes.

 6. Promote gallbladder health and prevent gallstones